Ebenezer362/Supermarket-Sales-Analysis/README.md

 ## Data Source
 The data for this analysis was sourced from Kaggle via the link : https://www.kaggle.com/datasets/kyanyoga/sample-sales-data
 ## Tools Used
--Power bi
+- Power bi

--Measures and functions
+- Measures and functions

--Charts  for Visualization
+- Charts  for Visualization

 ## Data Cleaning
 In the same worksheet, I created a new column for all the month from the date and removed all the duplicate, I changed all the data type their type to their actual data type( for instance date wasn’t in date format I needed to change it).
 In power bi I created  some new measures to work with.
 Some of the new measures are Revenue by product, Average Rating, count of payment method.